newfrontab/nuxt-login-demo/README.md

     # Slots in <provet-input/> doesn't work when using as instructed in the documentation, resulting in a suboptimal solution.

 ### Further improvements
-I'm skipping this because due to scope
+I'm skipping this because due to scope.
+In a real production environment multiple of these points would be high priority.

     # Add a "confirm identity" email.
 User gets an email with a clickable link which confirms their identity and logs them into the site.
     # E2E and unit testing.
 Sign up/in processes are usually critical to businesses and worth confirming they work.